matterpale/matter-ontology/vaticle/README.md

 - Consider the context and use cases before picking between the two main approaches of extension:
   - define a new sub-attribute of `a_category` and then connect given data with its instances (by attribute ownership)
   - define a comprehensive subhierarchy of entities and use it to instantiate given data
-- Keep in mind value uniqueness of attribute types, i.e., utilize its instances with caution.
+- Keep in mind value uniqueness of attribute types, i.e., utilize its instances with caution, see [here](https://github.com/matterpale/matter-ontology/blob/main/vaticle/README.md#amount--amount-unit).
 ## Overview of the Core Schema
 ![mo_core](https://user-images.githubusercontent.com/56684558/145677602-384ed825-db17-4008-9010-fd709ce0a0be.png)
 For the justification of design choices in Matter Ontology, see the [owl directory](https://github.com/matterpale/matter-ontology/tree/main/owl).